Test multicast traffic in K8s

 sleep infinity"]

-2. Upload the file into the Azure CloudShell.
+2. Upload the file or copy the content to an editor:

 STEP THREE: Run Test

-• Run the producer by running this command in your preferred cloud's cloudShell Bash window.
+• Create the producer pod by running this command in the CloudShell window.

 kubectl create -f TestProducer.yaml

-• Run the consumer by running this command in your preferred cloud's cloudShell bash window.
+• Create the consumer pod by running this command in the CloudShell window.

 kubectl create -f TestConsumer.yaml